-The precept for 2019/20 was agreed by the Town Council on 14 January 2019 at a figure of £873,472.
-(To be amended 21 January 2020 following Full Council)
+The precept for 2020/21 was agreed by the Town Council on 20 January 2020 at a figure of £942,405.

 Capital expenditure

 The Council adopts a balanced approach to its capital expenditure in respect of the procurement of new assets and the maintenance of its existing assets.
 The first priority should however focus on developing and maintaining existing assets for the benefit of the community.
 Additional income may also be generated, where appropriate, through renting or leasing of these assets.